 Blood clots may also form when there is no injury or bleeding.
 They may block veins or arteries.
 This may interrupt blood flow to part of the body.
 The clots may prevent blood flow to organs, such as the brain, lungs, and heart.

-Clotting disorders are a group of conditions in which people have excessive clotting.
+Blood clotting disorders are a group of conditions in which people have excessive clotting.
 These disorders may be diagnosed in childhood, but are usually identified during the teen years and young adulthood.
 They are often genetic, meaning they are inherited and present at birth.

-Some of the clotting disorders are:
+Some common blood clotting disorders are:

 - Factor V Leiden.
 This inherited disorder increases the risk for deep vein thrombosis, a clot that develops deep in the body, usually in the leg.
 It also increases the risk of complications with pregnancy, such as miscarriage.
 It is the most common inherited clotting disorder.
 And it occurs most often in children whose families are from Europe.
 Although many people have this disorder, most never develop harmful blood clots.